Welcome to today's edition of the Rush 24-7 podcast.

 This is a reaction.

-And so what difference does it make?
+And I said, what difference does it make?

 What difference does it make?

-Because hell, Obama won.
+Because, hell, Obama won.

 That's what his supporters were all saying.